jenkinsci/describe-with-params-plugin/README.md

 ## Introduction

-Set the Jenkins build description with parameters
+Set the build description with parameters

 ## Getting started

-To use the plug in, you need add it to the build step, in your job configuration page.
+To use the plugin, you need add it to the build step, in your job configuration page.

 ## Issues